MrMcSnail/FUN-March-23/fun-pairing-katas-main/README.md

 ### Section 1

-- sumDigits (_we've provided some ideas for tests for this one_)
+- sumDigits (_we've provided some ideas for tests for this one_)√
-- countVeg
+- countVeg√
-- alternateCase
+- alternateCase√
-- getCentury
+- getCentury√
-- areOrdered
+- areOrdered√
-- checkUsernames
+- checkUsernames√
-- maxAndMin
+- maxAndMin√
-- sumArgs
+- sumArgs√
 - sumAscii
 - getYearsOfGrowth